ddc-java-14/capstone-proposal-nmitchell313/docs/index.md

 ### Functionality

-* User will be able to decide on picking a quote from a specific author, a daily generated quote or one quote at a time.
+User will be able to:

+* Query a desired quote by author name, a daily generated quote or one quote at a time.
-* User will be able to receive a quote and learn the author of that quote.
+* Receive a quote and learn the author of that quote.
+* Save quotes and author of that quote.

 ### Persistent data

-* TBD
+* Quote history log

-// (List the content that will be stored on the client side.
-This should include any information that a user of your
-//system should expect to be maintained locally (i.e. without connection to a server) across multiple sessions of use,
-//on a single device.)
+* Saved author name and quote.

 ### Device/external services